 COM 1040 - Voice and Diction

-This course provides training in the development of more articulate speech and effective voice quality through study of vocal anatomy and mechanism.
+3 sem hrs crThis course provides training in the development of more articulate speech and effective voice quality through study of vocal anatomy and mechanism.
 Classroom drills and individualized instruction are utilized.

 COM 1080 - Oral Interpretation